sdiehl/wiwinwlh/tutorial.md

 suitBeats _        _         = False
 ```

+And finally we can write a function which determines if another card beats
+another card in terms of the two pattern matching functions above.
+The
+following pattern match brings the values of the record into scope of the
+function body assigning to names specified in the pattern syntax.

 ```haskell
 beats :: Card -> Card -> Bool
 beats (Card suit1 color1 value1) (Card suit2 color2 value2) =
   (suitBeats suit1 suit2) && (value1 > value2)
 ```

-TODO

-Toplevel vs case statements

 Functions may also invoke themselves.
-This is known as recursion.
+This is known as *recursion*.
+This is
+quite common in pattern matching definitions which recursively tear down or
+build up data structures.
+This kind of pattern is one of the defining modes of
+programming functionally.

+The following two recursive pattern matches are desugared forms of each other:

 ```haskell
 fib :: Integer -> Integer